finos/rune-dsl/documentation/rosetta-modelling-component.md

 #### Record Type

-Rosetta defines two additional built-in types that are simple composites known as *record types*.
+Rosetta defines three additional built-in types that are simple composites known as *record types*.
 The list is controlled by defining them as `recordType` at the language level.

-- `date` - specified by combining a day, month and year
+- `date` - specified by combining a day, month and year.
+- `dateTime` - combines a `date` and a simple `time`.
-- `zonedDateTime` - combines a `date`, simple `time` and time-zone `string` specification to unambiguously refer to a single instant in time
+- `zonedDateTime` - combines a `date`, simple `time` and time-zone `string` specification to unambiguously refer to a single instant in time.

 Record types are different from more complex data types in that: